FreeFem/FreeFem-modules/_modules/laplacian.md

 ### 2D

-Laplacian equation on a square.
+Laplace equation on a square.

 {% highlight cpp %}
 // Parameters